 The Bega Vet Clinic opened its doors way back in the 1950’s when brothers Struan and Peter Royle started the first veterinary clinic in the Bega valley.
 The type of work and treatments available have changed a lot since these first days, however there has always been a strong emphasis on doing the best job possible for our clients and their animals.

-In the early 1950’s, the brothers were directly employed by Dairy Farmers.
+In the early 1950’s, the brothers were directly employed by the local dairy farmers.
 As a result, the veterinary work at that time mostly involved dairy production.
-The vets administered their services from out of a shed behind the corner of Auckland and Gibbs Street.
-Cats were kept at the shed as micers, and could be bought for 2 and 6 by the public – so there was not much clinical work to be done on cats at that time!
+When they were not visiting farms they were working out of a shed near the corner of Auckland and Gibbs Street in Bega.
+Cats were kept at the shed and sold as micers.
+There was not much clinical work to be done on cats at that time!

 In 1956 the clinic moved to Tarraganda Road.
 After this time, the Royle brothers started employing more staff (including Peter Alexander) and providing veterinary care for local dogs including vaccinations and surgeries.
 This site was soon outgrown and around 1960 they started building the clinic on Auckland street which was worked out of for over 40 years and is now the NRMA building.

 Most of the veterinary work was still dairy work, with the introduction of our monthly ‘Herd Health’ visits which some farms are still continuing to this day.
 Horse work was an infrequent but important part of the growing business.
 The national TB and Brucellosis testing programs in the late 1960s created more work and allowed the clinic to keep growing.